gjaldon/gjaldon-blog/source/articles/2015-05-14-deploying-phoenix-with-git.html.markdown

 sudo apt-get update
-sudo apt-get install elixir nodes-legacy npm postgresql postgresql-contrib npm install -g brunch
+sudo apt-get install elixir nodes-legacy npm postgresql postgresql-contrib npm install -g brunch sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080
 ~~~

 We need `node`, `npm` and `brunch` since they come as the default build tool for Phoenix.
+We also redirect connections from `port 80` to `port 8080` since we will have the
+app listen to `port 8080`.

 ## Server as Remote Git Repository